ChandieFae/rws-tcappliancehvacrepair/service-area.md

 T&C Appliance/HVAC Repair is located in Burlington, NC and Durham, NC.
 We also service **surrounding areas**

-🧾 There is A trip charge of $75 - This does get applied towards any repair you receive!
+🧾 There is A trip charge of $75

 ---

-### 💬 Not Sure?
-Call Now for Immediate Assistance
+### 💬Call 336-350-7004 for Immediate Assistance

-📧 [Contact us](mailto:tcappliancehvac@gmail.com) and Book Online 24/7 The power to schedule is in your hands!
+📧 [Contact us](mailto:tcappliancehvac@gmail.com) or Book Online 24/7 (https://www.tcappliancehvac.com/book-online-24-7)(https://www.tcappliancerepairman.com/book-online) The power to schedule is in your hands!